-6. Climate change
+5. Climate change

-Climate-related risks are an important topic that might have an impact on an entity's operations and financial performance.
+Climate-related risks are an important topic that might have an impact on a company's operations and financial performance.
 MFRS does not explicitly address climate risk, but the principles that underlie various judgements and estimates made in the preparation of the financial statements will often incorporate climate risk factors.

-Examples of specific areas entities should consider as climate issues become more significant include "green" loans (i.e. bonds/loans that are issued at an interest rate that is to a certain degree dependent on key performance indicators that are sustainability related), exchange traded climate credit schemes and estimates used in provisioning and recoverable amount calculations.
+Examples of specific areas companies should consider as climate issues become more significant include "green" loans (i.e. bonds/loans that are issued at an interest rate that is to a certain degree dependent on key performance indicators that are sustainability related), exchange traded climate credit schemes, estimates used in provisioning and recoverable amount calculations and participation in the voluntary carbon market.

-It is also important to note that MFRS 101 has an overarching disclosure requirement; to disclose information if that information is needed to enable investors to understand the effect of particular transactions, other events and conditions on the entity's financial position and financial performance.
-In many cases, an entity's exposure to climate-related risks might not have changed significantly since its last annual reporting period.
+It is also important to note that MFRS 101 has an overarching disclosure requirement; to disclose information if that information is needed to enable investors to understand the effect of particular transactions, other events and conditions on the company's financial position and financial performance.
+In many cases, a company's exposure to climate-related risks might not have changed significantly since its last annual reporting period.
 However, climate-related risks are becoming a more important topic for many users of financial statements.
-Therefore, in light of the current focus on, and impact of, climate change, entities should ensure that they have undertaken a rigorous assessment to ensure that all of the material information affecting the financial statements in this respect is provided.
+Therefore, in light of the current focus on, and impact of, climate change, companies should ensure that they have undertaken a rigorous assessment to ensure that all of the material information affecting the financial statements in this respect is provided.